 Texas believes all residents should have the “three-legged stool” of retirement income.
 This trio consists of Social Security benefits, personal retirement savings and state retirement.
 The Texas retirement system is fairly straightforward for public employees, so you should be able to differentiate between which plan you should belong to.
-But if you still feel like you’d prefer the help of a financial advisor, the SmartAsset SmartAdvisor tool can match you with advisors in your area.
+But if you still feel like you’d prefer the help of a financial advisor, SmartAsset’s free financial advisor matching tool can pair you with up to three advisors who serve your area.

 Types of Retirement Systems in Texas

 Like many states with successful pension funds, Texas’ retirement systems are condensed and inclusive.
 In theory, that helps them stay financially afloat because of the influx of active members paying into the fund.
 While these retirement systems heavily affect the type of benefits and distributions you’ll receive in retirement, there’s more that goes into the equation.
 Each of the systems listed below includes a set of stipulations that help clarify exactly what you’re due.
 These are most notably the age you retire at and how much service time you accrued.

 |State of Texas Retirement||– Employees, district attorneys and elected state officials at Texas state agencies |

 – Certified peace officers in the Law Enforcement & Custodial Officers Supplemental Retirement Fund (LECOSRF)